RMHolsen/practice-beta/devlog.md

 Updated the about and home pages.
 Made an about page, in general.
 Too tired to do anything on the to-do list.

+# 16 February 2021
+Added helpers in application_helper: updated at date-time (ultimately ended up putting this on the project index page) Added edit views to projects
+Moved edit project link to separate layout for project show method(action? fuck terminology) Added helper in project helper to do an if/then for background documents, needs some debugging.